Pre-opening restaurant leads FAQ's

 4) Are leads ever repeated?

 Not usually.
 However, a small number of leads are so early that we may re-surface them later when we have meaningful updates.
-For example, confirmed operator name, phone, GC, opening month, signage, or social pages.

 Back to top